Skip to main content

 General Information

-The Faculty of Humanities and Social Sciences at Ankara Yıldırım Beyazıt University is distinguished as the first faculty established under the name "Faculty of Humanities and Social Sciences" among the existing state universities in Turkey, unlike the Faculties of Science and Letters or Literature.
+Ankara Yıldırım Beyazıt University Faculty of Humanities and Social Sciences has the distinction of being the first faculty established under the name “Faculty of Humanities and Social Sciences” among the existing state universities in Türkiye, unlike the Faculties of Science and Letters or Faculties of Letters.

 1. History of Science,